Busuu/busuu-frontend-task/README.md

 # React / Next.js Take Home Test

 ## Introduction
-Welcome to frontend challenge!
+Welcome to the Busuu frontend challenge!
 We are excited to see your coding skills in action within the Star Wars universe.

 ### Time
 We recommend spending around 1.5 hours on the whole task.
 We are not going to time you, but this is the general guideline we are giving regarding the completion.